 Then the teacher patiently walked through the steps of the related drawing.
 There were only 3 other students; some kids painted while others chose pencils.
 In the first class, my son learned the color 靛 (diàn / indigo) in Chinese during this lesson!

 This is a class that my son wanted to continue, but we aren’t able to with our current schedule.
-We’re hoping to resume next spring though!
+We definitely hope to sign up in the future!

 Go game 围棋 / 圍棋